Students on the Open Study Program: Whom can I contact for support?

 How can I subscribe to the CommSy newsletter and what does it contain?

 Every page has the gray CommSy bar on top.
 You can use it to open your account settings by clicking the link with your name.
 On the “Newsletter” tab, you can choose how often you want to receive the CommSy newsletter: every week, every day, or never.
-Please click “Save preferences” to confirm your selection.
+Please click “Save” to confirm your selection.

 The newsletter contains information about all changes that have taken place in your workspaces since your last visit.
 This includes new members, new material, new discussion entries, new announcements, dates, tasks, etc.